-You can quit holding your nose now—this whole synopsis thing is going to take more than a single breath.
+You can quit holding your nose now—this whole synopsis thing is going to take longer than a single breath of air.
 Writing your synopsis is a must-have writing skill for every successful novelist.

 Your book synopsis is no one-trick pony.
 Consider how many times and how many ways you’re going to have to summarize your novel over the course of the publishing process:

 1. Querying an agent to represent your book

 2. Querying a publisher to publish your book

 3. Discussing the ins and outs of your story with your agent or editor

 4. Building buzz for your book on social media

 5. Talking to potential readers about your book